tfelix/w3shop/README.md

    sell it to someone else.
 Similiar to a physical shop.
 5. Sustainable: Reduced resource consumption by utilizing Arbitrum L2.
 6. Immutable Contracts and permanent storage systems guarantee the accessibility buyers over a long period of time.

-## Possible Upcoming Features

-These feature are loosly planned without a fixed time table.
-Its not sure if they work out but they are researched and part of the vision:

-- **Automatic Currency Conversion:** Pay in any currencies and the receiving smart contract does an automatic conversion to the currency the shop owner wants to receive.
-- **Community Curated Shop Directory:** Imagine a curated list of shops that is indexed and searchable in a decentralized environment
-- **Limited Shop Items:** (e.g. only 1000 pieces available)
-- **Royality NFT Support:** 2nd market revenue generating NFTs (waiting for a ERC standard to mature in order to support this use case)
-- **Access Restriction:** Access a shop only if you have a special membership NFT

 ## How to use it?